See also the articles "Napoleonic Europe" and "Russian Campaign, French Campaign 1812-1814" in the EHNE.

 Napoleon built his empire upon the foundation of historical French relationships.
 He extended dynastic possessions, cultivated princely clients and created satellite states.26 The Napoleonic Wars represent continuity in coalition warfare and French foreign policy up to 1807.
 The scale of Napoleon's successes from 1807 meant that he lacked any historical framework in which to interpret the expansion of his power.
 In short, after 1807, he pursued an imperium sine fine, an Empire without end, and his inability to formulate a coherent political system to consolidate his position of European hegemony condemned him to rule over a Europe in constant strife with his regime.

 From the moment Napoleon became First Consul of France until his abdication, he played upon the individual interests and rivalries of European states to keep them apart.
 Furthermore, French imperial ambitions translated into a cultural dominance over European populations, which fed tensions and ultimately fostered national reactions to French rule.
 French administration in regions of Europe annexed into Imperial France sought to bestow these peoples with the "benefits" of French intellectual and political culture.
-This was particularly the case in 27 In those parts of the empire beyond French borders, such as the kingdoms of , the satellites were ruled by members of the Imperial family, but their administrations were entirely drawn from locals who had sided with the French since their arrival in the 1790s.28, and .
+This was particularly the case in Piedmont, Tuscany and Umbria.27 In those parts of the empire beyond French borders, such as the kingdoms of Italy and Naples, the satellites were ruled by members of the Imperial family, but their administrations were entirely drawn from locals who had sided with the French since their arrival in the 1790s.28

 In terms of the broader European response to Napoleon, coalition warfare remained essentially inefficient, and the lessons of defeats up to 1813 did not entirely alleviate difficulties.29 While Napoleon's aggressive foreign policy led to a decade of renewed European conflict, Britain, Austria, Prussia and Russia remained steadfast in pursuing their respective strategic goals, even in regions of Europe that were hotly contested, such as Germany and Italy.
 They often "put the cart before the horse," each formulating their individual objectives before there was even any prospect of defeating the French.30 This led to a severe lack of military cooperation among the coalition powers, and it provided Napoleon with the strategic advantage.

 The settlements ending the war of the Second Coalition established France as the premier power in western Europe.
-It also laid the groundwork for the extension of the Republic into the 31.
+It also laid the groundwork for the extension of the Republic into the Caribbean.
 Britain faced diplomatic isolation during the first years of Napoleon's reign, having alienated Russia, Prussia and Austria during the previous war.
-Napoleon's overtures to the , which ended the Quasi-War (1798–1800) and resulted in the sale of in 1803, further compounded matters.
-The reestablishment of French control of also threatened Britain's interests in the Caribbean.
+Napoleon's overtures to the United States, which ended the Quasi-War (1798–1800) and resulted in the sale of Louisiana in 1803, further compounded matters.
+The reestablishment of French control of Haiti also threatened Britain's interests in the Caribbean.
 Napoleon could not resist building on his position of strength and violated key articles in the Lunéville agreements.
 A lack of trust between Britain and France caused the collapse of the Peace of Amiens in the late-spring of 1803.
-Indeed, by 1804 Napoleon's conduct in Italy and Germany pushed Russia and Austria closer to an anti-French alliance.
+Indeed, by 1804 Napoleon's conduct in Italy and Germany pushed Russia and Austria closer to an anti-French alliance.31

 Wars of the Third and Fourth Coalitions, 1805–1807

-The Third Coalition against France ultimately comprised Austria, Russia, Britain, 32and Naples.
+The Third Coalition against France ultimately comprised Austria, Russia, Britain, Sweden and Naples.
 The coalition's objectives essentially called for the restoration of European borders prior to 1802.
 It was their intention to roll back Lunéville and Campo Formio.
-Napoleon responded by building his own continental alliance, which included his satellites, the kingdoms of Italy and Holland, and the German princes of , and Bavaria.
+Napoleon responded by building his own continental alliance, which included his satellites, the kingdoms of Italy and Holland, and the German princes of Baden, Wurttemberg and Bavaria.
 The main French army on the Channel coast was redirected to Germany.
 Both Napoleon and the Third Coalition sought to bring Prussia into their alliance, but without success.
 Napoleon therefore endeavored to secure Prussian neutrality in the conflict.
 The military operations lasted merely three months, from the end of September to the end of December 1805.
-Lack of coordination doomed the Third Coalition to dramatic defeats at and , enabling Napoleon to dictate, rather than negotiate, a peace.
+Lack of coordination doomed the Third Coalition to dramatic defeats at Ulm and Austerlitz, enabling Napoleon to dictate, rather than negotiate, a peace.32

-The Treaty ofled to the dissolution of the Holy Roman Empire and the establishment of the French-controlled .
-Austria relinquished Venice and the to the kingdom of Italy.
-Bavaria received the and the elevation of its duchy to a German kingdom.
+The Treaty of Pressburg led to the dissolution of the Holy Roman Empire and the establishment of the French-controlled Confederation of the Rhine.
+Austria relinquished Venice and the Trentino to the kingdom of Italy.
+Bavaria received the Tyrol and the elevation of its duchy to a German kingdom.
 The Austrians were completely excluded from Italy and Germany.
-A Franco-Italian army conquered in February 1806, giving Napoleon control of the entire peninsula.
-Only Britain managed to achieve a decisive victory with the destruction of the Franco-Spanish fleet at in October 1805.
+A Franco-Italian army conquered Naples in February 1806, giving Napoleon control of the entire peninsula.
+Only Britain managed to achieve a decisive victory with the destruction of the Franco-Spanish fleet at Trafalgar in October 1805.
 Prussia entered a formal alliance with France in February, leading to a British declaration of war.

 The Treaty of Tilsit in July 1807 marked the height of Napoleonic hegemony with the creation of the Grand Empire.
 Napoleon departed from any historical or traditional framework in his strategic decisions.34 The Napoleonic Empire introduced fundamental changes to the European map.
 The abolition of the Holy Roman Empire and its replacing with the Confederation of the Rhine is seen widely as the beginning of modern Germany.
 The transformation of Italy under Napoleonic rule is perceived as critical to the Risorgimento, the movement for Italian unification.
 Thus nationalism emerged in these parts of Europe, deliberately fostered by the French in the kingdom of Italy, and emerging in Germany as a reaction to French occupation and political domination.
 Nonetheless, the Napoleonic era was a pivotal period in the transformation of nationalism from an intellectual movement in the eighteenth century to its nineteenth-century manifestation.35